top of page

 Chris is a graduate of Capital University where he attained a degree in Music Education.
 A firm believer in Kodály pedagogy, he has studied at the Kodály School of the Franz Liszt Academy of music in Kesckemét, Hungary.
 After doing extensive research on the positive effects the Kodály philosophy has on brass players, his research was selected to be presented at the Nation Conference on Undergraduate Research in 2015.
 Highly engaged in the realm of drum corps and marching band from an early age, Hines’ marching experiences include one year with the Glassmen and three years with the world champion Bluecoats.

-Kylie BME, BM in progress
+Kylie BME, BM*

-Kylie BME, BM in progress
+Kylie BME, BM*

 Flute, Voice, Piano